xiaohan2012/signed-local-community/README.md

 - `scalable-local-polarization.ipynb`: scalabel way to solve the linear equation (using conjugate gradient)
 - `fast_sweeping.ipynb`: efficient way to sweep on `x` (reduces time cost by orders of magnitudes)
 - `case-study-on-word-graph.ipynb`: manual checking the result on word graph + some visualization
+- `why-constraint-not-tight.ipynb`: for some nodes typically with small degrees, `alpha` tends very close to `lambda_1`, making the constraint not tight
+- `explore-query-result-on-real-graphs.ipynb`: checking query result on real graphs (more  statistics and some viz)
+- `explore-fog-result-on-real-graphs.ipynb`: checking query result by [FOCG, KDD 2018](https://dl.acm.org/citation.cfm?id=2939672.2939855) on real graphs
 - `FOCG-vs-Local.ipynb`: comparing [FOCG, KDD 2018](https://dl.acm.org/citation.cfm?id=2939672.2939855) with our method
-- `why-constraint-not-tight.ipynb`: for some nodes typically with small degrees, `alpha` tends very close to `lambda_1`, making the constraint not tight
-- `explore-query-result-on-real-graphs.ipynb`: checking query result from real graphs (more  statistics and some viz)